Former Seahawks running back Alex Collins dies at 28

 “Absolutely heartbroken,” a tweet from the Seahawks read.
 “Prayers are with the Collins family.”

+Collins’ family also released a statement through the Seahawks that read in part: “It is with heavy hearts that announce the passing of our beloved Alex Collins this morning.
+Alex was cherished by his family and friends as well as supporters from all around the world.”
+The statement said that funeral arrangements would be released later.

-Several of Collins’ Seattle teammates also reached on social media.
+Several of Collins’ former Seattle teammates also reacted on social media as the news was revealed Monday afternoon.

 “Life so crazy man,” tweeted quarterback Geno Smith.
 “Fly high my boy until we meet again.”